DenverArtMuseum/biophilia-pub/content/Glossary.md

 : in evolutionary theory, as life evolves, new forms and systems arise that possess qualities and behaviors that are not simply the sum of their parts or a straightforward consequence of the conditions that preceded them.
 This concept highlights the inherent complexity and unpredictability of evolutionary processes.

 Environmental Generational Amnesia {#environmental-generational-amnesia}
-: the generational perception that the environment into which it’s born, no matter how developed, urbanized or polluted, is the norm.
+: the generational perception that the environment into which it’s born, no matter how developed, urbanized, or polluted, is the norm.
 As a result, what each generation comes to think of as “nature” is relative, based on exposure.

 Environmental Psychology {#environmental-psychology}
 : an interdisciplinary practice that studies the relationship between human behavior and the environment, from both directions—how the environment affects behavior and how people’s behaviors and attitudes affect the environment